lynx-x-ray-observatory/soxs/doc/source/python/spatial.rst

     all_src = ann_src+pt_src

 which concatenates the arrays of RA, Dec, and the flat-field coordinates.
-For the latter, the source center of the left-most :class:`~soxs.spatial.SpatialModel` will be used as the reference coordinate.
+For the latter, the source center of the left-most ``SpatialModel`` will be used as the reference coordinate.